jgorman/wifi-watch/README.md

 Although the --debug-from output should appear to be the same as live ping monitoring there is a difference.
-Instead of emitting every intermediate count on the current line, only the final line is output.
+Instead of emitting every intermediate count on the current line, only the final line is printed.
 This helps keep test cases short and readable.

 You can run the current test suite with rake test.